Adi-19/Transfer-Learning-on-VGG16/README.md

 VGG16 (also called OxfordNet) is a convolutional neural network architecture.

 It was used to win the ILSVR (ImageNet) competition in 2014

+The unique thing about VGG16 is that instead of having a large number of hyper-parameter they focused on having convolution layers of 3x3 filter with a stride 1